Expectation in Reinforcement Learning: The Way It Finally Made Sense to Me

 In one episodeA complete sequence of interactions from start to end in an RL environment.
 For example, one game of chess from first move to checkmate., the agent might get 9.
 In another, it might get 2.
 Over many episodes, the average converges toward 5.2.

 In reinforcement learningA type of machine learning where an agent learns to make decisions by interacting with an environment and receiving rewards.
-The goal is to learn a policy that maximizes cumulative reward., we’re always facing uncertainty:
+The goal is to learn a policy that maximizes cumulative reward., an agent faces persistent uncertainty:

-We don’t know which action the policyA strategy that tells the agent what action to take in each state.
-It can be deterministic (always same action) or stochastic (probabilistic choice of actions). will sample (if it’s stochastic).
-We don’t know exactly which next state the environment will produce.
-We don’t know what long-term reward sequence will follow.
+- The action the policyA strategy that tells the agent what action to take in each state.
+It can be deterministic (always same action) or stochastic (probabilistic choice of actions). will sample (if it is stochastic) is uncertain.

-So if we ask: “How good is this state?”
+So if evaluating: “How good is this state?”

-There is no single answer.
+There is no single deterministic answer.
 There are many possible futures.

-Expectation is how we compress all those futures into one meaningful number.
+Expectation compresses all those possible futures into one meaningful mathematical evaluation.

-It’s our way of saying: “Given all the things that could happen, and how likely they are, what reward should we expect on average?”
+It answers: “Given all the things that could happen, and how likely they are, what reward should be expected on average?”

 The state-value functionA function V(s) that tells us how good it is to be in state s.
 It represents the expected total future reward starting from that state and following a given policy. is defined as:

-It includes immediate reward, plus all future rewards, compressed into a single expected number.
+It includes the immediate reward, plus all future rewards, compressed into a single expected number.

 The discount factorA number γ (gamma) between 0 and 1 that reduces the value of future rewards. γ=0.9 means a reward next step is worth 90% of the same reward now.
-It makes closer rewards more valuable than distant ones. \(\gamma\) ensures that distant rewards matter less than immediate ones, making the infinite sum finite and well-behaved.
+It makes closer rewards more valuable than distant ones. \(\gamma\) ensures that distant rewards impact the calculation less than immediate ones, making the infinite sum finite and well-behaved.

-Then I saw this line during value iterationAn algorithm that repeatedly updates value estimates for each state until they converge to the true values.
+Consider this update line during value iterationAn algorithm that repeatedly updates value estimates for each state until they converge to the true values.
 It’s a dynamic programming method for solving MDPs. or policy evaluation:

 new_v += action_prob * (r + gamma * V[next_s])

-That’s the Bellman equationA recursive equation that expresses the value of a state in terms of immediate reward plus the discounted value of the next state.
-It’s the foundation of most RL algorithms.: expectation in code form.
+That is the Bellman equationA recursive equation that expresses the value of a state in terms of immediate reward plus the discounted value of the next state.
+It’s the foundation of most RL algorithms.: expectation applied recursively.

 Model-based RL